titipata/paper-reviewer-matcher/README.md

 ## Mind-Match Command Line

+Mind-Match is a session we run at Cognitive Computational Neuroscience (CCN) conference.
+We use a combination of topic modeling and linear programming to solve optimal matching problem.
-To perform Mind Match, you can clone the repository and run the follows
+To run example Mind-Match algorithm, you can clone the repository and run the following

 ``` sh
 python mindmatch.py data/mindmatch_example.csv --n_match=6 --n_trim=800
 ```

-directly in this path.
+in the root of this repo.
 This should produce a matching output `output_match.csv` in this relative location.
 Here, we have around 1,300 users and recommended to trim around 800.
 This takes 2-3 hours to run.

 ## Example script for the conferences